-The Health Insurance for the Aged and Disabled Act, better known as "Medicare," strives to make health insurance available to nearly every American 65 years of age and older.
-Medicare services come in two basic types, "fee-for-service" and "managed care".
+The Health Insurance for the Aged and Disabled Act, better known as "Medicare," strives to make health insurance available to nearly every American 65 and older.
+Medicare services come in two basic types, "fee-for-service" and "managed care."
 In theory, managed care attempts to consolidate and coordinate all of a patient's health care services into a single network in order to maximize benefits and minimize costs.
-Managed care is provided by groups such as HMOs, PPOs, etc., and has become the preferred method of coverage because of the potential cost savings that it offers.
-Who it saves money, however, is worth learning more about.

-- Insurance Companies: Insurance companies are the greatest beneficiaries of managed care.
-Because managed care focuses on lowering the cost of the actual service, insurance companies are the first party to really see a cost savings.
+Insurance companies are the greatest beneficiaries of managed care, since it focuses on lowering the cost of the actual service.
 Like any business, when an insurance company lowers the costs of doing business, this results directly in larger profits.
 So why would an insurance company pass on its profits in the form of lower premiums?

-The assumption that managed care rests on, is that rather than keep these larger profits, insurance companies will instead lower their premiums because if they don't, someone else will.
-In other words, competition will drive down prices.
+The assumption is that rather than keep these larger profits, insurance companies will instead lower their premiums because if they don't, someone else will.
 However, that's a huge assumption that doesn't always prove true in practice.
 The most obvious problem is that, in many areas, there is little or no competition between managed care plans.
-Managed care programs do, however, often result in at least some lowering of insurance premiums, even if it is not as much as would be expected.
+Managed care programs do, however, often result in at least some lowering of insurance premiums.

 Choosing a Medicare Managed Care Plan